-- 7.1.1 Strategic Objective 11 of the Core Strategy is to provide accessible and varied opportunities for leisure, arts, sport and recreational activities in order to promote healthy lifestyles and identifies that the provision of suitable open space, children's play space and sports facilities can increase opportunities to exercise as part of a healthy lifestyle. - 7.1.2 Policy DM11 of the Development Management Policies document refers specifically to Open Space, Sport and Recreation Facilities and Children's Playspace and states that open spaces, sports and recreation facilities and children's play spaces perform important functions within communities and contribute significantly to quality of life.
-The Policy advises that proposals for new open space, sport and recreation facilities and Children's playspace will be encouraged if located in the main urban areas subject to the protection of the character of the area and amenity. - 7.1.3 The site is within a designated open space and Policy SA5 of the Site Allocations document sets out that sites allocated as open space will generally be safeguarded as open spaces.
-The proposed play area would be located within existing play and open space.
-It is not considered that the development would result in change of use of the land. - 7.1.4 The proposed play area would serve the local community and would improve and enhance an existing play and open space area.
+- 7.1.1 Strategic Objective 11 of the Core Strategy is to provide accessible and varied opportunities for leisure, arts, sport and recreational activities in order to promote healthy lifestyles and identifies that the provision of suitable open space, children's play space and sports facilities can increase opportunities to exercise as part of a healthy lifestyle. - 7.1.2 Policy DM11 of the Development Management Policies document refers specifically to Open Space, Sport and Recreation Facilities and Children's Play space and states that open spaces, sports and recreation facilities and children's play spaces perform important functions within communities and contribute significantly to quality of life.
+The Policy advises that proposals for new open space, sport and recreation facilities and children's play space will be encouraged if located in the main urban areas subject to the protection of the character of the area and amenity. - 7.1.3 The site is within a designated open space and Policy SA5 of the Site Allocations document sets out that sites allocated as open space will generally be safeguarded as open spaces.
+The proposed cycle track would be an appropriate use on an existing open space.
+It is not considered that the development would result in change of use of the land. - 7.1.4 The proposed cycle track would serve the local community and would improve and enhance an existing play and open space area.
 Impact on character and amenity are discussed in the relevant sections below but in principle, the proposed development would be in accordance with Core Strategy Strategic Objective 11 and Policy PSP2 of the Core Strategy (adopted Oct 2011) and Policy DM11 of the Development Management Policies LDD (adopted July 2013).